gcallanan/cal-mlir-dialect/examples/qr-decomposition-in-CAL/README.md

 Make sure the following tools are installed and available in your environment:

 - `streamblocks` - The [streamblocks-toolchain](../streamblocks-toolchain/) example discusses how to install streamblocks.
-Make sure to add the `streamblocks` binary to your path
+Make sure to add the `streamblocks` binary to your PATH
 - `python3` - for verifying the results at the end.
 Not required to actually run the executable
 - `cal-opt` - This tool and all the remaining tools in this list should have been installed when you ran the [install_mlir.sh](../../install_mlir.sh) and [install_cal_dialect.sh](../../install_cal_dialect.sh).
 The scripts below will add the expected build locations to your PATH variable in order to locate them.
 - `cal-translate`